ombulabs/blog/_posts/2019-11-27-update-sitemaps-during-heroku-deploy.markdown

 Since the blog is a gem, we also need to make sure that whatever tool we use to generate the sitemap covers new blog posts.

-In this article I'll show you my journey to figure out how to made everything work together.
+In this article I'll show you my journey to figure out how to make everything work together.

 <!--more-->